joshwadle/My-solutions-to-precourse/readme.md

 ## Assignment

 The `assignment/` folder contains various markdown files (`.md`).
 Each of these has a section called 'Assignment'.
 You should complete what is described in each of these sections.
+For most of the tutorials, you do not need to submit your results (look at the What to Submit section below).

 There is a lot in this repository.
 By far the most important things to focus on for day 1 are Python and UNIX/shell.
 Listed below are some resources/tutorials that you should be able to complete and understand by the first day of class.
 Please reach out if you have any questions on any of this.